jrobchin/Computer-Vision-Basics-with-Python-Keras-and-OpenCV/README.md

 * Install Anaconda (https://www.anaconda.com/download/) or Miniconda (https://conda.io/miniconda.html) to save hard drive space
 * Start an Anaconda Prompt.
 (Search Anaconda in the start menu.)
 #### Option 1: Exact source package installs
-* Using the spec-file.txt provided install identical packages and run
+* Use the spec-file.txt provided, install identical packages

-        $ conda create --name [ENV_NAME] --file spec-file.txt # create new env with same packages or
+        $ conda create -n [ENV_NAME] --file spec-file.txt # create new env with same packages or, if you have an existing environment

-        $ conda install --name [ENV_NAME] --file spec-file.txt # install packages into an existing env
+        $ conda install -n [ENV_NAME] --file spec-file.txt # install packages into an existing env
 * Then activate the environment

         $ activate cv